 When asked to choose from a series of statements about what best described their attitude to mining (noting that respondents could choose more than one response), the most commonly selected responses were 'I support mining subject to proper environmental controls' (47%) and 'I support mining that brings regional economic benefits' (35%).
 Following this, 34% of respondents selected the response 'I support the Fingerboards Mineral Sands Mine' and 33% of respondents selected the response 'I oppose the Fingerboards Mineral Sands Mine'.
-389

 701. Accordingly, to the extent popular opinion is relevant, it appears comparatively evenly balanced.
 Another way that community sentiment might be gauged is to examine the submissions made to the EES, and to analyse these submissions by reference to the land or household of the submitter.
 This is a transparent and reviewable method as any person can review and assess the EES submissions.
-It is clear enough that, while is clear opposition to the proposal from parts of the community, other, significant, portions of the community (including many landowners and households in or close to the Project Area) do not seek to express opposition to the proposal.
+It is clear enough that, while is

 387 [2009] VCAT 440, [29].
-See also Stonnington City Council v Lend Lease Apartments (Armadale) Pty Ltd. 388 Section 16.3.3(ii).
+See also Stonnington City Council v Lend Lease Apartments (Armadale) Pty Ltd.

+388 Section 16.3.3(ii).